 There aren’t going to be as many journalists as there used to be and they’ll not get paid as they did, simply because the entire ecosystem of the business is able to extract less money from you and I, the consumers.

 Which is all to the good of course, we consumers being who the economy is and should be in favour of.
 But, still, the good old days aren’t coming back; they never have done elsewhere either.”

 And guess who wrote this article?
-Not a member of the ComputerWeekly staff, but Tim Worstall, a member of the Adam Smith Institute, which is a conservative think tank.
-“Free market” think tanks love the idea of wholly privatized and corporate controlled media.
-It allows the media system to deprived of income from any source but private companies.
-This way the media system does the bidding of elite interests, which is to serve as a purely propagandist function which is sold to the highest bidder.
+Not a member of the ComputerWeekly staff, but Tim Worstall, a member of the Adam Smith Institute, a conservative think tank.
+“Free market” think tanks love the idea of wholly privatized and corporate-controlled media.
+It allows the media system to be deprived of income from any source but private companies.
+This way, the media system does the bidding of elite interests, which serves as a purely propagandist function that is sold to the highest bidder.

 That is what is meant when one says to bring the “free market” to media.
-A free market in media results in a corporate controlled media, and of course a media system that is controlled in a hidden manner and which has no mechanism to police itself or has any other objective than to push the product out the door.
+A free market in media results in a corporate-controlled media, and of course, a media system managed in a hidden manner and has no mechanism to police itself or has any other objective than to push the product out the door.
 Care t0 take a guess who pays the Adam Smith Institute to write such articles?

-The problem with this is that the revenue model for a company like TechTarget is entirely funded by the entities that TechTarget writes stories about.
+The problem with this is that TechTarget’s entities entirely fund the revenue model for a company like TechTarget writes stories about.
 And that means that ComputerWeekly both misleads its readers as to who is paying for ComputerWeekly, and ComputerWeekly’s content will be aligned with the companies that it covers.
 In this way, TechTarget misleads its readers in at least two different dimensions.

 And this is the perfection of the model of “free market” media entities, as promoted by conservative think tanks.
-It meets the twin objectives of maximizing profits while minimizing the truthful information that is received by readers.
+It meets the twin objectives of maximizing profits while minimizing the truthful information that readers receive.